INSOMNIA SHORTENS LIFE EXPECTANCY

 Lack of sleep can alter mood dramatically.
 Over time, it causes emotional instability and may lessen the ability to cope with stress.
 Insomnia and depression both influence each other and there is a constant 'chicken and egg' debate as to which causes the other.
 Research does suggest that high levels of insomnia can influence the severity of the risk of depression (Link).
 Importantly, evidence suggets that treating insomnia can significantly improve depression (Link).

-NOTE: ALL PUBLISHED RESEARCH IS ASSUMED TO HAVE BEEN CONDUCTED WITHIN THE PARAMETERS OF OFFICIAL ETHICS COMMITTEE APPROVAL.
+NOTE: ALL REPORTED RESEARCH IS ASSUMED TO HAVE BEEN CONDUCTED WITHIN THE PARAMETERS OF ETHICAL COMMITTEE APPROVAL.
 RESEARCH SHOULD ALWAYS BE REGARDED AS INDICATIVE RATHER THAN IRREFUTABLE AS IT INVARIABLY CONTAINS BIAS AND IN SOME CASES NEEDS TO BE REPLICATED AND POSSIBLY MORE TARGETED TO SPECIFIC GROUPS TO EITHER UPHOLD OR DISPROVE CURRENT FINDINGS.

 ... that sleep deprivation is a MAJOR risk to human health.
-We can no longer ignore the growing scientific research into various physical, psychological & emotional processes which clearly show that almost every aspect of human functioning is damaged, sometimes to life-limiting degrees, by ongoing lack of sleep.
+We can no longer ignore the scientific research into various physical, psychological & emotional processes which clearly show that almost every aspect of human functioning is damaged, sometimes to life-limiting degrees, by prolonged lack of sleep.